UofUDELPHI/2023-05-17-Intro_R/index.md

   <strong>Requirements:</strong>
   {% if online == "false" %}
     Participants should bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-Note: posit cloud access will be available for participants who do not have installation issues.
+Note: posit cloud access will be available for participants with installation issues.
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.